-(46) Community consumption was established on the basis of the sales volumes of the Community industry on the Community market, as reported in the questionnaire replies, the sales volume on the Community market of the other Community producers (both non-co-operating and non-applicants), as reported in the complaint and the import volumes into the Community from the country concerned and all other third countries, on the basis of Eurostat.
+(46) Community consumption was established on the basis of the sales volume of the Community industry on the Community market, as reported in the questionnaire replies, the sales volume on the Community market of the other Community producers (both non-cooperating and non applicants), as reported in the complaint and the import volumes into the Community from the country concerned and all other third countries, on the basis of Eurostat.

-On this basis, Community consumption decreased by 13 % between 1996 and the IP i.e. from 6 328 Ktonnes in 1996 to 5 525 Ktonnes in the IP.
+On this basis, Community consumption decreased by 13 % between 1996 and the IP, i.e. from 6 328 000 tonnes in 1996 to 5 525 000 tonnes in the IP.
 Consumption decreased particularly between 1996 and 1997, and then remained relatively stable until the end of the IP.